2024 UCP Justice Fellowship

 Justice Fellow General Eligibility Requirements:

-- Applicants may be 3Ls, graduating law school by the spring of 2024
+- Applicants may be 3Ls or LLM students, graduating law school by the spring of 2024

 - Applicants must have graduated no earlier than Spring 2022

-- At the time of selection must have authorization to work in the United States for two years
+- At the time of selection must have authorization to work in the United States for the two years of the fellowship.

-Unaccompanied Children Program in partnership with the Vera Institute of Justice and Acacia Center for Justice
+Unaccompanied Children Program in partnership with the Acacia Center for Justice

-In addition to our traditional Justice Fellowship program of 25-30 fellows per year, we are expanding our footprint to meet the urgent need for legal representation.
-IJC recently partnered with the Vera Institute of Justice and Acacia Center for Justice to place approximately 75 Justice Fellows with their network of legal service providers across the country as part of the Unaccompanied Children Program.
+We are expanding our footprint to meet the urgent need for legal representation.
+IJC recently partnered with the Acacia Center for Justice to place approximately 50 Justice Fellows with their network of legal service providers across the country as part of the Unaccompanied Children Program.
 Applicants with an interest in preserving the rights of migrant children are strongly encouraged to apply.

 There is high demand for Justice Fellows to provide quality legal services to unaccompanied children in removal proceedings.
 Spanish fluency is preferred, however language supports will be provided for those working towards fluency.

-All IJC Fellows serve for two years and are provided with a full salary and benefits through their host organization placement.
+All IJC Fellows serve for two years and are provided with a full salary (minimum salary of $62,500/year) and benefits through their host organization placement.

-NOTE: Every component of your application must be submitted by the deadline of October 20, 2023 at 11:59 PM EST
+Every component of your application must be submitted by the deadline of Sunday, March 10th at 11:59 PM EST

 Résumé (no more than two pages)